Exercises – Short Day#

 \(x^2 -10x +25 =0\)

-\(x=5\) (there is only one solution to the second-degree equation)
+\(x=5\) (there is only one solution to the quadratic equation that appeared)

 Between which steps can we place biimplication arrows and between which only implication arrows?
-Explain why this time every option for \(x\) after the last step is a solution to the original equation.
+Explain why this time every value of \(x\) that is shown after the last step is a solution to the original equation.

 Exercise 4: Tautology#